 Learn simple techniques for how to season stainless steel pans fast

 Not all cookware is ready to be cooked with straight out of the box.
 Some cooking materials are designed to be used after being “seasoned.”
-The purpose of seasoning is to produce a very thin coating inside the pot or pan that acts as a small barrier between the cookware and what you put in it.
+The purpose of seasoning is to produce a very thin layer of coating on the surface of the pot or pan, which acts as a small barrier between the cookware and what you put in it.

 Most home cooks know that carbon steel and cast iron pots & pans must be seasoned before they can be used.
 But is the same true for stainless steel cookware?

 In this article, we’ll cover whether stainless steel needs to be seasoned, the potential benefits of seasoning stainless steel, how to season stainless steel, and how to cook with a seasoned stainless steel pan.

 Do I need to season my stainless steel pan?

 Seasoning stainless steel pans is not required, and most stainless steel users opt not to season their pans.
 However, many professional chefs and home cooks alike swear by seasoning their stainless steel frying pans!

 The argument in favor of seasoning stainless steel is the claim that seasoning the pan helps fill in pores in the metal with oil.
 These pores being filled in is said to create a smoother, more non stick surface.
 Food sticking to stainless steel can sometimes be an issue, so many people season their pans in hopes it will lead to an easier cleanup.

 The argument against seasoning stainless steel is the claim that adding oil to the pores beforehand isn’t necessary since the oil will get there during the cooking process anyways.
 In addition, cleaning a pan with soap and warm water removes oil from pores.
 This means you would need to season your stainless steel skillet before and after each soap wash, something many claim isn’t worth the effort.